 An abscess is a bacterial infection that forms a pocket of pus.
 Your child can get an abscess in his or her nose after an injury, such as a blow to the face.
-A nasal abscess also may develop if your child has had a sinus infection (sinusitis).

 It may be hard for your child to breathe through the side of the nose with the abscess.
 Your child may have a fever and his or her nose may hurt.
 Your doctor will look at your child's nose and may do tests to find out what is causing the symptoms.